sffc/placeholdr/README.md

 ## Wish list

-* Force caret to always be at beginning of placeholder text in clear-on-keypress mode
 * Submit pull request back to Placeholdr project.
 Needs smarter initialization logic so lib can be initialized on page load by default, but also easily disable the auto-startup logic
 * Better handling of styles / classes
 * Update readme with advanced init options